 In classical Greek, the writer must use verbs and pronouns that match the word being described.
 Therefore, the Helper in John 14–15 is always described as “He” because “Helper” is a masculine word.
 The word Spirit in Greek is neutral, and the writer must use neutral verbs and pronouns.

-But in Hebrew, the writer chooses whether masculine and feminine verbs are used, when describing the word RUH, Spirit.
-When used with the meaning of wind or human spirit, RUAH is quite often masculine (as in Ex 10:13, 19; Nu 11:31; Is 57:16; Jr 4:12; Ezk 27:26; Ps 51:12, 78:39; Job 4:15; 8:2, 20:3, 41:8).
-The Spirit of YHVH that was “a lying spirit” in the mouth of Ahab’s prophets in 1 Kings 22:24, and 2 Chronicles 18:23, was also described with masculine pronouns.
+However, in Hebrew, the writer chooses whether masculine and feminine verbs are used when describing the word RUAH, Spirit.
+When used with the meaning of wind or human spirit, RUAH is quite often masculine (as in Ex 10:13; Ex 10:19; Nu 11:31; Is 57:16; Jr 4:12; Ezk 27:26; Ps 51:12; 78:39; Job 4:15; 8:2; 20:3; 41:8).
+The Spirit of Yihvah, which is “a lying spirit” in the mouths of Ahab’s prophets in 1 Kings 22:24 and 2 Chronicles 18:23, is also described with masculine pronouns.

 Isaiah 40:13, 1 Corinthians 2:16